 15. What browser should I use when applying for housing online?You may be using the wrong Internet browser.
 Be sure you're using either Internet Explorer or Mozilla/Firefox as these are the only browsers the online Housing application process in PAWS supports.

-16. When do I need to apply in order to be guaranteed housing?USA Housing & Residence Life offers guaranteed on-campus housing to all admitted students who's Residence Hall Contract and $150 Prepayment has been received by May 1st.
+16. When do I need to apply in order to be guaranteed housing?USA Housing & Dining offers guaranteed on-campus housing to all admitted students who's Housing Contract and $150 Prepayment has been received by May 1st.

 1. Do you communicate with parents?The Family Educational Rights and Privacy Act (FERPA) of 1974 is designed to protect the privacy of a student's educational records.
 These confidential records include information pertaining to Housing, and will not generally be released without written consent from the student, though there are certain exceptions to the general rule.

-You may authorize us to release information from your education records by submitting a signed Authorization to Release Information form to the Housing Business Office.
+You may authorize us to release information from your education records by submitting a signed Authorization to Release Information Form to the Housing & Dining Business Office.

 For more information on the University of South Alabama's FERPA policy and the confidentiality of USA student education records, please review The Lowdown - USA's Student Handbook where this policy is published annually.